-- The member must receive medical clearance prior to entering the program; - A physical exam must be completed within 72 hours of admission to the program; - The current ICD or DSM diagnosis of a substance use disorder; and - Identified deficits include: - Member's impairment is considered more severe due to substance use issues and cognitive symptomology. - Inability to apply recovery skills. - Lack of personal responsibility in relation to diagnosis. - Inability to maintain employment, gain education, maintain healthy relationship, and/or involved in legal issues due to substance use. - Needs a more intense or structured environment due to substance use.
+- Referral received by physician, physician extender, or provider of services; - An evaluation or assessment that shows the member is unable to be treated in an outpatient setting; - The member must receive medical clearance prior to entering the program; - A physical exam must be completed within 72 hours of admission to the program; - The current ICD or DSM diagnosis of a substance use disorder; and - Identified deficits include: - Member's impairment is considered more severe due to substance use issues and cognitive symptomology. - Inability to apply recovery skills. - Lack of personal responsibility in relation to diagnosis. - o Inability to maintain employment, gain education, maintain healthy relationship, and/or involved in legal issues due to substance use. - Needs a more intense or structured environment due to substance use.